 In case it doesn’t sit directly on the top of your gun’s post, you will need to adjust the dot horizontally and vertically until it does fall on the iron sight perfectly.
 When it is done, you have the red dot sight co-witnessed and ready to be used.

 Step 4: Aiming

 Once your site is co-witnessed, you can simply put the dot over your target.
 This is as simple as that.

 Lastly, I shouldn’t have to explain this but you need to pull the trigger to shoot while you have aimed at your target.

 Now, before I finish, I think I should answer some of the other frequently asked question-related to the use of red dot gun sights.

 Frequently Asked Question

 The simple answer to this question is “Yes” but it goes way beyond YES.
-Even though red dot sights are made for faster target acquiring and not for long range shooting, it still can be used to shoot at a great distance.
+Even though red dot sights are made for faster target acquiring and not for long-range shooting, it still can be used to shoot at a great distance.
 But it is not possible with just the red dot sight.
-You will need a magnifier which will go with it and enhance your view.
+You will need a magnifier that will go with it and enhance your view.

 Answer: To explain any further, I need to clear a few things beforehand.